-The CEC Rulemaking group proposes to impose efficiency standards on emergency systems with battery chargers.
-The CEC proposals would affect, for the most part, consumer convenience items but have somehow evolved into including inverter/charger packs (also referred to as emergency ballasts), single-point emergency lighting fixtures (or bug-eyes for a lack of a better term), exit signs and Uninterruptable Power Systems (UPS) whose chargers continuously maintain the charge level of their internal batteries.
+The CEC proposes to enact battery charging test methods that would eventually impose efficiency standards on emergency systems with battery chargers.
+The CEC proposals would affect, for the most part, consumer convenience items but have somehow evolved into including inverter/charger packs (also referred to as emergency ballasts), single-point emergency lighting fixtures, exit signs and Uninterruptable Power Systems (UPS) whose chargers continuously maintain the charge level of their internal batteries.
 The proposals are based on research done by ECOS Consulting on behalf of PG&E (Pacific Gas and Electric).
-The CEC goal is to capture as much of the energy as possible used in standby (battery charge level maintenance) mode of these devices.
+The CEC goal is to eventually capture as much of the energy as possible used in standby (battery charge level maintenance) mode of these devices.